The Lake District Guide

 The Lake District was one of the pioneering regions for youth hostels.
 And with good reason, for it's only a generation or two since hostels or camping were the only affordable option for many young people who wanted to see the beauty of Lakeland.
 Even though conditions were often basic, with shared chores, shared dormitories, and doors locked from mid-morning until late afternoon, hundreds of thousands of people were introduced to the beautiful Lakes area through this basic, budget accommodation.

 But of course times have changed, and the Youth Hostel Association (YHA) has changed with them.
 Lakeland's hostels are now just as much open to families arriving by car as they are to single walkers tramping from one side of the district to the other.
 And standards have improved too: the shared chores are now mostly a thing of the past, and accommodation in many hostels includes single and double as well as family rooms.
 Meals and clean bed-linen are provided and many hostels have self-catering kitchens as well as rooms to relax in and watch TV.
-Having said that, this is still a budget way to travel, and you'll often find yourself sharing a room with bunk beds with people of the same sex - though this can be a great way to make friends and find traveling companions who share your interests.
+Having said that, this is still a budget way to travel, and you'll often find yourself sharing a room with bunk beds with people of the same sex - though this can be a great way to make friends and find travelling companions who share your interests.
 If you're a single walker, it certainly beats a solitary evening alone.

 One of the greatest things about youth hostels, though, is still just the same: the fabulous buildings they are in and the superb locations in which they're sited.
 Ranging from country cottages to mansions via some quirky new buildings, the Lakes youth hostels are all are listed below.